danielecampione/danielecampione.github.io/README.md

-# danielecampione's projects written in HTML5, CSS3 and JavaScript
+# Daniele Campione's projects written in HTML5, CSS3 and JavaScript

 danielecampione's projects written in HTML5, CSS3 and JavaScript:
 * A Web browser-based virtual Rubik's Cube built with Three.js, enabling users to practice and solve the puzzle in an interactive 3D environment.